pat1one/faceit-ai-bot/DEVELOPMENT.en.md

 ---

-Сделано с ❤️ для CS2 комьюнити
+Made with ❤️ for the CS2 community